SuriyaaVijay/Ayurveda-Android-App/README.md

 ### Kindly Star this Repository ⚡
 ## Mail to : suriyaa2002@gmail.com for access to Full Project Code.

-Welcome to our Ayurveda Android Application repository!
-This application is designed to provide users with a comprehensive guide to Ayurveda, including yoga exercises, information on Ayurvedic medicines, and more.
+Welcome to our Ayurveda Android Application!
+This application is designed to provide users with a comprehensive guide to Ayurveda, including Health Tips, Skin Care and information on Ayurvedic food based medicines, and more.

 ### Screenshots
 Landing Page | Home | Categories